robinpaulson/suncalcPy2/README.md

 This is a fork of https://github.com/Broham/suncalcPy/, with patches from various contributors sourced from https://github.com/Broham/suncalcPy/pulls/.

 I wanted a lightweight Python library so I could track the sun for my solar panel setup.
-This is the lightest I could find, with minor inaccuracies due to the approximations made.
-At some point I will remove the unneeded functions, such as moon-tracking and times for golden hour, etc.
+This is the lightest I could find, with only minor inaccuracies due to the simplifying approximations made.
+At some point I may remove the unneeded functions, such as moon-tracking and times for golden hour, etc.

 The solar tracking setup is based on a Raspberry Pi Pico, running micropython, hence the requirement for tiny libraries and code.